 After research, I discovered it wasn't a bad idea after all -- lots of cosmetics contain harmful chemicals and some have been shown to cross the placenta!
 One website I like, safecosmetics.org, says the chemicals contained in a single product are not likely to cause harm, but think of how many products you use in one day, then add up the years!

 Continuous exposure to tiny amounts of chemicals could cause harm.
 I thought it best to err on the side of caution (remember, I'm uptight!) and did my best to limit personal product use to those that were fragrance free.
-The fragrance listing on the ingredients list can be where toxins are hidden.
+The generic term "fragrance" is listed on the label it can represent a blend of many different chemicals.
 Making changes when I found out I was pregnant was just the beginning of my green journey.

 Each time I made a decision, a new choice to make appeared on my list -- what kind of birth plan would I commit to, what kind of diapers would I use, would I nurse or bottle feed, let the baby cry it out or do nighttime parenting, use hand-me-downs or new outfits?
 The list of decisions will never end but I'm thankful that the change in my mindset that began when I was "baking" my little girl has stuck with me.

 There is no way to express how much she has changed my life and looking into her brown eyes only makes me want to work harder to provide a healthy home for her.
 It sounds cliché, but when I think of her grandchildren I can only hope that by then we've made a lot more progress toward living mindful lifestyles.